Wadha Alshammari, G-’26, stood on the Commencement stage and smiled at the crowd. As her eyes passed over her fellow graduates, she pointed at them.

 “I enjoyed learning and playing at school,” Alshammari says, “but the teachers didn’t encourage us to be proud deaf people.
 I didn’t have full access to information.
 I still had to ask my family to fill in the blanks.”

 Alshammari’s family sparked the beginning of her next journey.
 When she was 13 years old, her brother Muhannad visited home during a break from his college studies in New Zealand.
-He told her about a school for the deaf in the United States called Gallaudet University.
-She couldn’t believe that such a place existed.
+Together, they searched online for schools for the deaf and discovered Gallaudet University.
+She could hardly believe such a place existed.

-Alshammari went to her sister Ahtra and declared that she wanted to attend Gallaudet one day.
+Alshammari went to her sister Athra and declared that she wanted to attend Gallaudet one day.
 “Athra told me to follow my heart,” Alshammari remembers.
 “From that day forward, my dream was set.”

 Alshammari studied the history of Gallaudet University and found herself confused by two words: “deaf identity”.
-She approached Ahtra again.
+She approached Athra again.

 “My sister told me that deaf identity is something inside me.
 A self-belief beyond logic.
 I didn’t understand at the time.
 Years later, when I arrived at Gallaudet, I finally understood.
 My deaf identity awakened immediately.”